Who We Support

 Tuition focuses on reinforcing school content and practising questions at pace.

-While this works for some children, others continue to struggle because the difficulty lies not in effort, but in how they process, retain, and apply learning.
+While this works for some children, others continue to struggle because the difficulty may involve understanding, focus, memory, and applying learning effectively.

-For these children, more tuition can increase pressure without improving understanding — especially when challenges involve attention, memory, application, or coping with exam demands.
+For these children, more tuition can increase pressure without improving understanding — especially when children struggle with focus, understanding, reading comprehension, or school coping demands.

 Cognitive learning intervention